godarklight/DarkMultiPlayer/README.md

 Mode 0: SANDBOX - The default sandbox game mode.
 Mode 1: CAREER - Everyone has their own career mode points.
 Shared science is currently not implemented.

+modcontrol:
+Enables or disables modcontrol - Only turn this off if you are running a private server where everyone has the same mods.
+0 : Off
+1 : On

 ---Mods---
 Read DMPModControl.txt, it's commented/documented.
 The file can be copied from a *development* KMPServer (The one where you can use SHA sums, not the one with the !md5 section) - The file format is the same.